Maitre-Pangolin/maitre-pangolin/README.md

 🌱 I've quit my job in January 2021 to learn MERN stack and web technologies.
 I'm currently having a blast and learning a tons of stuff !

-🎨 I'm also a digital artist, I like to create numerical artwork ranging from interactive art installation to pen plotted drawed thanks to my trusty AxiDraw, you can find some of my work on [Instagram](https://www.instagram.com/croc0smos/)
+🎨 I'm also a digital artist, I like to create numerical artwork ranging from interactive art installation to drawings pen plotted thanks to my trusty AxiDraw, you can find some of my work on [Instagram](https://www.instagram.com/croc0smos/)

  📫 How to reach me: martin.wasselet@gmail.com